jhuang2019/aws-three-tier-web-architecture/README.md

   * User Name: Administrator
   * Custom password: Create your own password
   * Attach policies directly with the policy name called `AdministratorAccess`
+* Install Terraform
+* Install AWS CLI
+* A locally configured AWS profile for the above IAM user `Administrator`
-* The following parts are implemented in the IAM user account created above.
+* The following parts are implemented in the IAM user account `Administrator`

 ## 1. Network - Amazon VPC